 Austin’s Choice for Tongue-Tie & Lip-Tie Release

-A tongue-tie or lip-tie might not seem like a big deal, but it can have significant consequences on a child’s healthy development and well-being.
+A tongue-tie or lip-tie might not seem like a big deal, but it can have big consequences on a child’s healthy development and well-being.

-In babies, it can make breastfeeding tough for mothers by interfering with the baby’s ability to latch, resulting in a lot of physical pain for mom or an ineffective or weak latch.
+In babies, it can make breastfeeding tough for mother and child alike.
+It interferes with the child’s ability to latch, and that inability can result in a lot of physical pain for Mom.

-In older children, it can contribute to speech difficulties, or make it hard for the child to eat or drink quietly and without making a mess.
-It can also make oral hygiene more difficult and most importantly interfere with proper development of the dental arches, specifically the upper arch (including the palate).
+In older children, it can contribute to speech difficulties or make it hard for the child to eat or drink quietly and without making a mess.
+It can also make oral hygiene more difficult.

-Fortunately, this condition can be easily corrected by a procedure called a frenectomy.
+Fortunately, this state of affairs can be easily corrected by a procedure called frenectomy.

-Dr. Evy was one of the very first dentists in the Austin/San Antonio area to provide this treatment and has since released more than 4000 tongue- and lip-ties in babies, children, and some adults.
-The majority of these patients are referred by her vast local network of pediatricians, midwives, lactation consultants, speech-language pathologists, other dentists, and related professionals.
+And for parents in the Austin area – and even far beyond – there is one pediatric dentist they trust more than any other to perform this procedure on their children: Dr. Evy Guerrero here at Green Apple Pediatric Dentistry.
+In fact, Dr. Evy was one of the very first dentists in the Austin/San Antonio area to provide this treatment and has since released more than 5000 tongue- and lip-ties in children, many referred by her vast local network of pediatricians, midwives, lactation consultants, speech language pathologists and related professionals.

-When the lingual (tongue) frenulum is so short or tight that it affects normal oral functioning, it is commonly called a tongue-tie; when the labial (lip) frenulum is affected, it is called a lip-tie.
+When the lingual (tongue) frenulum is so short or tight that it affects normal oral functioning, it’s commonly called a tongue-tie; when the labial (lip) frenulum is affected, it’s called a lip-tie.

 The clinical name for this condition for the tongue is ankyloglossia, and poor latch or other breastfeeding issues are often the first clue that there’s a problem.
 Other common signs include symptoms of colic or reflux in the child and creased, cracked, bruised, blistered, or bleeding nipples in the mother.